Skip to main content

 More examples

-Learning path notebooks may be found in the Machine Learning tutorials section of the documentation and are a great place to start.
+Learning materials can be found in the Tutorials section of the documentation.
+These notebooks will walk you step by step through different tasks and are designed to be hackable, making them a great place to start.

-Another good place to learn the fundamentals of quantum machine learning is the Quantum Machine Learning notebooks from the original Qiskit Textbook.
+Another good place to learn the fundamentals of quantum machine learning is the Quantum Machine Learning notebooks from the original Qiskit Textbook (now archived).
 The notebooks are convenient for beginners who are eager to learn quantum machine learning from scratch, as well as understand the background and theory behind algorithms in Qiskit Machine Learning.
-The notebooks cover a variety of topics to build understanding of parameterized circuits, data encoding, variational algorithms etc., and in the end the ultimate goal of machine learning - how to build and train quantum ML models for supervised and unsupervised learning.
-The Textbook notebooks are complementary to the tutorials of this module; whereas these tutorials focus on actual Qiskit Machine Learning algorithms, the Textbook notebooks more explain and detail underlying fundamentals of quantum machine learning.
+The notebooks cover a variety of topics to build an understanding of parameterized circuits, data encoding, variational algorithms and more, with the ultimate goal of building and training quantum ML models for supervised and unsupervised learning.
+The Textbook notebooks are complementary to the tutorials of this library.
+These tutorials focus emphasize the algorithms, while the Textbook notebooks explain in more detail the underlying fundamental quantum information principles of quantum machine learning.

 How can I contribute?